 - Remember to decant emollients from any tubs you may be using – if you dip your fingers into a tub, it can easily become contaminated with bacteria.
 A metal dessert spoon is good for decanting emollient and washes well under the tap.
 If you are using pump handle dispensers for your emollients, you do not need to decant – you can just pump the emollient onto your hand (avoid touching the nozzle).

 - Some people with eczema suffer recurrent bacterial infections and require antibiotic treatment on several occasions.
 These people are often advised to use antiseptic washes or creams to reduce the amount of Staph. aureus on the skin.
 Commonly these antiseptics are triclosan, chlorhexidine gluconate or sodium hypochlorite.
-These antiseptics come combined with emollient preparations and can be used to wash with in the bath or as a leave-on preparation.
-One of the advantages of controlling infections with antiseptics is that they do not create or develop bacterial resistance.
+These antiseptics come combined with emollient preparations and can be used to wash with in the bath or shower, or applied as a leave-on preparation.
+One of the advantages of controlling infections with antiseptics is that they do not create bacterial resistance.

 - Bleach bathing is a treatment option for people who experience recurrent infections.
 Bleach bathing uses the chemical sodium hypochlorite, which is effective against bacteria, fungi, viruses and MRSA.
 The principle of bleach bathing is to bathe in the bleach solution twice a week, and continue with your usual treatment routine in between.

 A review of the research available on bleach bathing (Cochrane systematic review, published in October 2019), found that bleach baths were unlikely to make any difference to eczema or to patients’ quality of life.
 If you try bleach bathing, do so with caution and discuss it with your doctor first.
 Care must be taken as the wrong substance or too high a concentration can be harmful.